Membership of the NHS Foundation Trust

 - Public members will also be eligible to be appointed as Non-Executive Directors.

 It should be noted that members do not receive any financial benefits and do not receive preferential care.
-More details about membership are included in the Foundation Trust Membership Pack.

-A person may not become a member of the Trust if, within the last five years, they have been involved in a serious incident of violence at any of the Trusts hospitals or against any of our employees or volunteers.
+Please note that a person may not become a member of the Trust if, within the last five years, they have been involved in a serious incident of violence at any of the Trusts hospitals or against any of our employees or volunteers.

 Staff membership is on an opt-out basis and is open to people employed by the trust for more than 12 months or on a fixed term contract of at least 12 months.
 The same applies for academic staff.